 The Clear Cooperation Policy allows brokers more access to listing data to produce more accurate market stats reports, Broker Price Opinions, and CMAs, which leads to a better understanding of market activity.
 More complete listing data also means brokers have access to a comprehensive set of listings that can be shared with clients.
 For REALTORS®, this policy helps to ensure compliance with the REALTOR® Code of Ethics by advancing the interest of home buyers and sellers as well as cooperating with fellow brokers.

 What if my seller doesn’t want their listing in the MLS?

 REcolorado’s MLS, powered by Matrix, offers the ability to enter a listing while protecting a seller’s privacy, which includes suppressing the address of the property and preventing the listing from being displayed on websites.
-In the rare event a seller has extenuating circumstances that lead them to request that their listing not be included in the MLS, this must be memorialized in the listing agreement and may only be done as a Brokerage Exclusive, which cannot be marketed outside the brokerage.
-If marketing occurs outside the brokerage, it could be considered a violation of the Brokerage Exclusive Agreement and the Clear Cooperation Policy, which would subject the agent to review and potential fines.
-The listing must then be entered into the MLS within one (1) business day.
+In the rare event a seller has extenuating circumstances that lead them to request that their listing not be included in the MLS, this must be memorialized in the listing agreement and brokers can use the Private Exclusive listing path.

 Pro Tip: To learn more, read the REcolorado Resource Center article, When a Seller Doesn’t Want their Listing in the MLS >>